 The later installements got better, but they still have issues: Amelia of Sacred Stones refers to herself as a man when she promotes, two throwable weapons from Path of Rradiance were called "Swordreaver" and "Axereaver", despite that game having no "Reaver" weapons, and no two games on the same system call (Armor) Knights the same thing (Like most other classes, for that matter...
 They have it worst though, since half the names are dumb).

 Golden Sun hilariously translated several attacks wrongly.
 Most of these ("Death Size" (Scythe)", the Blessing (Breath) attacks) were fixed in The Lost Age... only for confusion to hit Ulmuch (Hsu) (the translators had apparently forgotten his Dub Name Change) and Dullahan's "Formina Sage" (Fulminous Edge) attack.
-Names in Dark Dawn look like they're all correct, but only time will tell for certain.

 In the English version of German RPGGothic, a certain type of health-restoring berry is labelled 'Blueberries'.
 They're red.